backdrop-contrib/manualcrop/README.txt

 Installation
 ------------
-Start by downoading and installing the Libraries 2.x module.
+Start by downloading and installing the Libraries 2.x module.

 Next download and extract the imagesLoaded plugin, rename the extracted folder to "jquery.imagesloaded" and place it under "sites/all/libraries".
 The plugin should